MutabPato/interlinker_tool/README.md

 ## 🧪 Development Tips

 - Debug sitemap fetch issues by checking **HTTP status codes** in `services.py`.
 - Some sites block bots — try with your own site or use `https://docs.python.org` for testing.
+- Use `make shell` or `docker exec -it interlinker_app /bin/sh` to inspect the running container.
+- Run tests with `pytest` (default settings pick up `.env.example` so SQLite is used locally).

 ---